dstolts/Azure_Classroom/2016-12-05-Classroom.md

 ## Customer profile ##

 This Major US Research University is a world class university that is known for there leading edge stance on utilization of technology.
 They are a Premier Technology School in the world.
-Top 5 overall university in the world.
+Top 5 overwall university in the world.
 The Institute is an independent, coeducational, privately endowed university, organized into five Schools (architecture and planning; engineering; humanities, arts, and social sciences; management; and science).
 It has some 1,000 faculty members, more than 11,000 undergraduate and graduate students, and more than 130,000 living alumni.
 They would, for now, prefer to remain annonymous so this document will refer to this University as simply "The University".
 The University provides its students with a platform to manage their infrastructure, submit homework, collaborate in teams, collaborate with professors.
 It gives students a single command to run to login to their automatically generated hardware infrastructure, provides students the capability to stand up additional infrastructure so they can thuroughly evaluate the performance of the software they create on different classes of machines and even clusters of servers.
 A large (6 or more) Teacher Assistants (TA) staff helps students as needed so they are also automatically granted access rights to the machines the students use.
 These TA's manage many aspects of the class including grading all homework, making sure the students are fully prepared to start class on day 1 with no technical surprises.
 They also manage the backend infrastructure that are used for submitting homework and exams.

 ## Customer testimony ##